Meeting basic needs

 Thousands of our neighbors struggle with hunger, poverty and making a better life for their families.
 Together with the South Hills community, SHIM can help.

-We have three sites: SHIM Center at Bethel Park, Prospect Park Food Pantry and Baldwin United Presbyterian Church.
+We have three sites: SHIM Center at Bethel Park, SHIM Family Center in Baldwin-Whitehall, and Baldwin United Presbyterian Church.
 SHIM’s food pantries serve people who reside in the following South Hills neighborhoods: Baldwin-Whitehall, Bethel Park, South Park, Keystone Oaks, Mt.
-Lebanon and Upper St. Clair school districts.
+Lebanon and Upper St. Clair.

 To register to use the food pantries, please contact: